jehanson4/cityhop/README.md

 **cityhop** determines whether two given cities are connected by known roads.
 It provides a single endpoint that answers the query, "Can I get from city A to city B?"

-It uses its own database of cities and roads--i.e., a "known" road is a road known to *it*.
+It loads its graph of cities and roads from a local file--i.e., a "known" road is a road known to *it*.

 ### Install and Launch